Oral Roberts University is redefining leadership in the 21st century through a campaign to continue the university’s aggressive growth.

-Exciting news!
-On April 14, ORU held a groundbreaking ceremony for this incredible building.
-Joining President William M. Wilson and First Lady Lisa Wilson to put shovels in the ground were Dr. Mike Rakes (Chair, Board of Trustees), Dr. Nancy Brainard (Vice President, Enrollment Management), David Short (Managing Principal, KSQ Design), Mackenzie Buhr (President, Student Association), and the alumni who made the lead gift for the Welcome Center: Jim and Donna Stuck.
+April 14, 2021 was the day that ORU broke ground for the Welcome Center.
+President William M. Wilson and First Lady Lisa Wilson were joined by ORU administrators, David Short (Managing Principal, KSQ Design), the Student Association president, and the alumni who made the lead gift for the Welcome Center: Jim and Donna Stuck.

-The Welcome Center will offer an outstanding introduction to ORU—a university “founded on the Holy Spirit” that relies on Him in developing Spirit-empowered leaders for the 21st century and beyond.
+The Welcome Center offers an outstanding introduction to ORU—a university “founded on the Holy Spirit” that relies on Him in developing Spirit-empowered leaders for the 21st century and beyond.

 MEDIA ARTS CENTER

-The spectacular Media Arts Center (MAC) will bring together students and faculty from the music, theatre, and dance programs and the Media Mastery Institute—creating a synergistic relationship that will open up new opportunities for valuable collaboration.
+The spectacular Media Arts Center (MAC), projected to open in 2024, will bring together students and faculty from the music, theatre, dance, worship arts, and media programs—creating a synergistic relationship that will open up new opportunities for valuable collaboration.

-The MAC will have designated collaborative learning spaces, performance halls, state-of-the-art technology and lighting, a dance studio for ballet and other styles of dance, and a grand lobby.
+The MAC will have designated collaborative learning spaces, performance halls, practice rooms, state-of-the-art technology and lighting, dance studios, a sound stage for film, a proscenium-style theatre, and a black box theatre.
 As a multipurpose space, the MAC’s programming will include lectures, concerts, recitals, theatre productions, and dance performances.
 Entertainment and education will coexist beautifully.

-The Holy Spirit Research Center (HSRC) will also be located in the new library building.
-It is a special collection of resources on the Holy Spirit that began in 1962.
-The HSRC now houses one of the largest and most comprehensive Pentecostal-Charismatic and Holy Spirit collections in the world.
+ORU's new Center for Spirit-empowered Research and the Holy Spirit Resource Center (HSRC) are also located in the McKean Library.
+The HSRC, established in 1962, contains one of the largest and most comprehensive Pentecostal-Charismatic and Holy Spirit collections in the world.

-This new facility will equip our students with the learning resources they need to cultivate and develop the leadership giftings within.
+This new facility is named for Dr. J. D. McKean, the lead donor.
+It will equip our students with the learning resources they need to cultivate and develop the leadership giftings within.

 The Mike Carter Athletic Center